, PhD, ABPP, is the director of Research

-Dr. Patriquin is director of Research Operations and assistant professor in the Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
-She is board certified in clinical child and adolescent psychology.
+and a senior psychologist at Menninger, as well as an associate professor in the Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
+She is board certified by the American Board of Professional Psychology (ABPP) in clinical child and adolescent psychology.

-She has received multiple local, national and international awards for her research and mentorship, including the 2019 Rising Star Award by the Association for Psychological Science, 2018 New Investigator Award by the American Society of Clinical Psychopharmacology and the 2018 Outstanding Mentorship Award for the Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
-She serves on the editorial board of The Bulletin of The Menninger Clinic.
+She has received multiple local, national and international awards for her research and mentorship, including the Rising Star Award by the Association for Psychological Science, New Investigator Award by the American Society of Clinical Psychopharmacology and both the Outstanding Mentorship Award and the Excellence in Research Award for the Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.

-She earned two Bachelor of Science degrees in Psychology and Business Management from Virginia Tech, as well as a master's degree and a doctorate degree in Clinical Psychology from Virginia Tech.
+She earned two Bachelor of Science degrees in Psychology and Business Management with a concentration in Entrepreneurship, Innovation and Technology from Virginia Tech, as well as a master's degree and a doctoral degree in Clinical Psychology from Virginia Tech.

 Dr. Patriquin completed a pre-doctoral internship in clinical child and pediatric psychology at the University of Alabama-Birmingham.
 After earning her doctorate, she completed a post-doctoral fellowship in sleep and anxiety at the University of Houston and a McNair Neuroscience Postdoctoral Fellowship in the biological bases of mental health at The Menninger Clinic and Baylor College of Medicine.